-The statistical procedure of clustering ERA5 variables and applying a principal component analysis gives a physically interpretable result.
-Figure 2 shows the 6,304 cell-hours of the dimension-reduced ERA5 variables, projected onto the two-dimensional space of the first two principal components (PC 1 and PC 2; axes).
-Each cell-hour is represented by a color-coded symbol that indicates to which of the five clusters it belongs.
+The statistical procedure of clustering ERA5 variables and reducing the dimensionality with principal component analysis gives a physically interpretable result.
+Figure 2 shows the 6,304 observations of the dimension-reduced ERA5 variables, projected onto the two-dimensional space of the first two principal components (PC 1 and PC 2; axes).
+Each observation is represented by a color-coded symbol that indicates to which of the five clusters it belongs.
 The five clusters are located in different parts of the span of the first two principal components.
-The cell-hours in the clusters symbolized by dark red triangles and dark blue circles occupy the outer reaches of the upper and lower right quadrants respectively, each covering approximately 7 % of all cell-hours.
-Closer to
+The observations in the clusters symbolized by dark red triangles and dark blue circles occupy the outer reaches of the upper and lower right quadrants respectively, each covering approximately 7% of all observations.
+Closer to the origin in the upper two quadrants, the cluster symbolized by light red triangles covers approximately 17% and the cluster in the lower two quadrants with the light blue circles covers approximately 27%.
+The largest cluster (41%) depicted by yellow diamonds is closest to the origin, i.e. these observations are close to average.
+Accordingly, we label this cluster "average".
+To find a possible physical meaning of the other four clusters, the so-called "loadings" from the PCA are examined.